| 56:12-29

 of the conclusion of the summary hearing as required by

-subsection b. of this section shall not be a basis for appeal.
+subsection b. of this section shall not be a basis for appeal. e.

 The Attorney General shall monitor the implementation and